 Across Exeter College’s premises there are a number of security controlled doors.
 If your card does not let you open a door that you believe you have permission to enter, you should go to the Porters’ Lodge and ask them to check which areas you are allowed to access.
 The Head Porter will then make any necessary changes.

 If your card consistently fails to work take the card to the Porters’ Lodge.
 They will test your card and issue you with a temporary replacement if your card is faulty.
 Your temporary card will not let you gain access to any sites outside of Exeter College.
 To order a new Bod card contact the Academic Office (see below).

 Lost, stolen or damaged cards

 If your Bod card is lost, stolen or damaged it is essential that you inform the Porters’ Lodge immediately.
 The Porters will place a block on the security system so that your card cannot be used at Exeter College sites by unauthorised people.
 The Porters can then issue you with a temporary replacement card.

-If a lost or stolen card is found after a new one has been ordered, it must be returned to the College Office as it will no longer be valid.
+If a lost or stolen card is found after a new one has been ordered, it must be returned to the Academic Office as it will no longer be valid.
 Any unused money you have stored on your card (via Upay) will be credited to your new card when it is issued.

 Extending the expiry date of your Bod card